poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 ptrace is a syscall that allows us to rewrite the registers and write the data at the given address.

-Now we know which address to pause and how to manipulate the memory of the sample program.
+Now we know which address to pause and how to find the memory representing lines, and manipulate the memory of the sample program.
 So, let's put all this knowledge into action.

 exec a process by setting Ptrace flag to true, so that we can use ptrace on the execed process.
 ```go